modql/spec-joql/README.md

 ## Conditional Operators

-Filters and Includes allow to express conditional rules base on a `{property: {operator: value}}` scheme.
+Filters and Includes allow to express conditional rules base on a `{property: {operator1: value1, operator2: value2}}` scheme.
 The following table shows the list of possible operators.

+### String Operators

 | Operator           | Meaning                                         | Example                                                  |
 |--------------------|-------------------------------------------------|----------------------------------------------------------|